ncrothers/behaviortree-rs/README.md

 ### Implement traits

-At the minimum, you also need to implement the `TreeNode` trait.
+At the minimum, you also need to implement the `TreeNode` and `NodeHalt` traits.
 The only required method to implement is `tick()`.
 If you are using ports with your node, you also need to implement `provided_ports()`.
-An example of both functions is shown below:
+You can choose to implement `halt()` if you need to do any cleanup when the node is stopped externally.

+Example:

 ```rust
 impl TreeNode for DummyActionNode {